Brodski/resume/resume.md

 - **Java Web Developer**, Ping Identity
 *Sept 2020 - Present*
   - Use Adobe's content management system, AEM, to provide the structure for team members to quickly design, publish and modify web content on the company's main website.
 Well-versed with the technologies for constructing and maintaining a robust, scalable web presence at: www.pingidentity.com.
-  - Cloud computing work: Independently built AWS Lambda Functions, AWS Api Gateways, CloudWatch services, and updated our Cloudfront CDN, along with the accompanying GitLab-CI pipeline, in an effort to migrate endpoints from our CMS to AWS.
+  - Cloud computing work: Independently built AWS Lambda Functions, AWS Api Gateways, CloudWatch services, and updated our Cloudfront CDN, along with an accompanying GitLab-CI pipeline, in an effort to migrate endpoints from our CMS to AWS.
 I held responsibility for the architecture, pipeline, IaC tool, and built it all from start to finish.
   - Wrote the Terraform configurations for the services and wrote the NodeJS code of the Lambda Functions for the migrated endpoint.
 There have not been any records of them failing since they were built.
 These endpoints are vital and cannot fail.
   - Backend work: built APIs using Java servlets for client-side and server-side rendering, ensuring seamless interaction and data exchange.
 Automated jobs for content crawling, edits, and general page maintenance.
 Experienced with thread management for asynchronous operations.
   - Frontend work: built web components for content and design teams, enabling static and dynamic page functionalities across the website.
 Advanced in JavaScript, HTML, and CSS.